CognitiveJ/wssimulator/README.md

 ### Validation

-WSSimulator will validate request call when not the ‘requestStructure’ and 'consumes' fields are populated and currently supports XSD & JSON Schema validations.
+WSSimulator will validate request call when not the _requestStructure_ and _consumes_ fields are populated and currently supports XSD & JSON Schema validations.
 See [Tests](https://github.com/CognitiveJ/wssimulator/tree/master/src/test/groovy/wssimulator "Tests") for validation examples.